igor11191708/coreml-stable-diffusion-swift-example/README.md

 # CoreML stable diffusion image generation example

-The example app for running text-to-image or image-to-image models to generate images
+The example app for running text-to-image or image-to-image models to generate images using [Apple's Core ML Stable Diffusion implementation](https://github.com/apple/ml-stable-diffusion)

 ## SwiftUI example for the package